Faculty & Staff

 Assistant Professor and Clinical Coordinator

 Cheree` Hammond received a Ph.D. in Counselor Education and Supervision from the University of Virginia and an MA and Ed.S. in Counseling Psychology from James Madison University.
 Her counseling experience includes work with children and adolescents and their families, with an emphasis on children with disabilities.
 Cheree’s counseling, teaching and research interests include multicultural intervention, training, and prejudice reduction, pervasive developmental disorders, and developmental psychopathology.
 Prior to accepting a position at EMU, Cheree` served as a graduate instructor at James Madison University’s Counseling Psychology program.
 Currently, Cheree` provides counseling and consultation as a resident in counseling at the Eastern Mennonite Schools K-12 in Harrisonburg, VA.
 Cheree` lives in Harrisonburg with her husband and son and enjoys yoga, meditation, good books and long walks with cherished friends.

-Nate Koser earned his BS in psychology and MA in counseling from Eastern Mennonite University.
-He earned a PhD in psychology at Saybrook University in San Francisco, California.
-Nate is a Lacanian psychoanalyst in continual formation.
-He works closely with Lutecium: The Psychoanalytic Foundation (formerly Lutecium: Lacanian non-school of Psychoanalysis), the Affiliated Psychoanalytic Workgroups (APW), and Das Unbehagen: A Free Association for Psychoanalysis.
-Nate provides psychoanalysis and psychotherapy at Aporia Counseling & Psychotherapy, PLLC in Harrisonburg, VA.
-A wide foundation in psychoanalysis, psychology, and the humanities influences his work from a psychoanalytic approach.
-Nate’s research interests include: Freudian/Lacanian psychoanalysis, critical theory, gender and sexuality studies, philosophy of mind, psychology, trauma, ethics, and attempting to forward a psychoanalytic articulation of human-to-human relationships.
+Nate Koser earned his B.S. in psychology and M.A. in counseling from Eastern Mennonite University.
+He earned a Ph.D. in psychology at Saybrook University in San Francisco, CA while at the same time he was engaged in psychoanalytic formation.
+Nate is a Lacanian psychoanalyst.
+He continues his analytic formation as a member of both the Lacanian Forum of Washington D.C., and the Colorado Psychoanalytic Forum of the Lacanian Field.
+Nate is also an active member of the Affiliated Psychoanalytic Workgroups (APW).
+Nate provides psychoanalysis and psychotherapy in his private practice, Aporia Counseling & Psychotherapy, PLLC in Harrisonburg, VA.
+He is also the founder of the Harrisonburg Center for Psychoanalysis.
+A wide foundation in psychoanalysis, psychology, and the humanities influences his work.
+Nate’s research interests include: Freudian/Lacanian psychoanalysis, the interface between psychoanalysis and the humanities, critical theory, gender and sexuality studies, trauma, and ethics.

 Randall B. Hook